frasermolyneux/platform-workloads/README.md

 * An spn has been created for the GitHub connection (`spn-platform-workloads-production` is current production app registration)

+* The spn has been granted `global administrator` within Entra ID.

 * A federated credential using the `GitHub Actions deploying Azure resources` scenario has been created under the app registration:

 ![image](docs/images/spn-federated-credential.png)